ryuran/talks/src/decks/crypto-for-devs/sections/en/04-oneway.md

 ???

 Hashing is _data obfuscation_.
-It's a one-way trip that encrypts your data without any way to get your plain data back.
+It's a one-way trip that encrypts your data preventing from getting your plain data back.
 Because of its inability to decrypt a ciphertext, we often use the term of _checksum control_.
-A plain text, passing through a given hashing function, always returns the same result.
+A plain text that passes  through a given hashing function, always output the same result.
 It's a pretty good way to ensure your data wasn't corrupted because a single bit modified in the plain text will output an entirely different result.

-You already saw some hashing functions, like `md5` or `sha1`.
+You know some hashing functions, like `md5` or `sha1`.

 ===